cjratcliff/ml-compiled/docs/metrics.rst

 AUC (Area Under the Curve)
 ____________________________
-Summarises the ROC curve with one number, equal to the integral of the curve.
+Summarises the `ROC curve <https://ml-compiled.readthedocs.io/en/latest/metrics.html#roc-curve>`_ with a single number, equal to the integral of the curve.

-Sometimes referred to as AUROC.
-(Area Under the Receiver Operating Characteristics)
+Sometimes referred to as AUROC (Area Under the Receiver Operating Characteristics).

 F1-score
 __________